-Dozens of the university students told FIJ that lack of power supply had forced them to pay more for darkness.
-They also explained that they always paid huge amounts of money to charge their phones and laptops at many business centres located in strategic places in the citadel of learning.
+Dozens of the university students told FIJ that the lack of power supply had forced them to pay more for darkness.
+They pay huge amounts of money to charge their phones and laptops at many business centres located in strategic places in the citadel of learning.

 “We experienced difficulties studying at night because there was no light and everywhere was always dark especially in the hostel,” one student said.

 Therefore, on September 10, 2019, hundreds of them marched on the streets of Oye-Ekiti to protest the darkness ruining their academic careers.

 The protest continued peacefully even when they marched to the office of the Benin Electricity Distribution Company in Oye-Ekiti and locked it up, waving placards with various inscriptions, chanting: “We need light”, “Who off light, Nepa?” and “Light up Fuoye.”

 The demonstration was peaceful until the presence of Bisi Fayemi was announced.
 Before then, around 12 pm, many of the students had left the protest ground for their respective residences, after lending their voices to the agitation.
 Hearing that Mrs Fayemi was at the Civic Centre in Oye, some of them trooped out again to directly express their grievances to her.

 Earlier, the First Lady had avoided the routes flooded by the protesting students, having been briefed by her security team.
 Escorted by mobile police officers from the Governor’s office, she found her way to the Civic Centre where she was to attend a women empowerment programme.